-For 2014, we are introducing a standardized rotation when we are riding two-up so that we have consistency among the groups.
 The paceline format we have decided on is a 'social' or 'conversational' rotating paceline.
 It gives everyone an opportunity to lead for as long/little as they are comfortable with.
 It also means we are never more than two wide on the road, so it lends itself to a safer riding experience.

 Ride leader training is delivered at the start of every season.
 You can view the Ride Leader Training Presentation, or contact us if you want to view a recording of the training.